 A page of frequently asked questions is found here.
 We suggest you review these questions and answers before registering to better understand the nature of the retreat.

-To learn more about the teaching go here and and their approach or style of teaching is here and here.
+To learn more about the teaching go here.

 Passports are required for travel to and from Guatemala from the U.S.